ilyasergey/YSC2229/source/week-02a_arrays.rst

 elements, referred to by an *index* (i.e., position in an array).
-At the low-level, arrays are implemented by means of *fixed offsets*, and take ful advantage of the random-access memory (RAM), implemented by the modern compute architechures, allowing one to access a location with a known address almost immediately.
+At the low-level, arrays are implemented by means of *fixed offsets*, and take ful advantage of the random-access memory (RAM), implemented by the modern compute architectures, allowing one to access a location with a known address almost immediately.

 The price to pay for that is the inability to change the size of an